louketo/louketo-proxy/README.md

-   --encryption-key value              the encryption key used to encrpytion the session state --no-redirects                      do not have back redirects when no authentication is present, 401 them --hostname value                    a list of hostnames the service will respond to, defaults to all --enable-metrics                    enable the prometheus metrics collector on /oauth/metrics --localhost-only-metrics            enforces the metrics page can only been requested from 127.0.0.1 --enable-proxy-protocol             whether to enable proxy protocol --enable-forwarding                 enables the forwarding proxy mode, signing outbound request --forwarding-username value         the username to use when logging into the openid provider --forwarding-password value         the password to use when logging into the openid provider --forwarding-domains value          a list of domains which should be signed; everything else is relayed unsigned
+   --encryption-key value              the encryption key used to encrpytion the session state --no-redirects                      do not have back redirects when no authentication is present, 401 them --hostname value                    a list of hostnames the service will respond to, defaults to all --enable-login-handler              this enables the login hanlder /oauth/login, by default this is disabled --enable-authorization-header       adds the authorization header to the proxy request --enable-refresh-tokens             enables the handling of the refresh tokens --enable-metrics                    enable the prometheus metrics collector on /oauth/metrics --localhost-only-metrics            enforces the metrics page can only been requested from 127.0.0.1 --enable-proxy-protocol             whether to enable proxy protocol --enable-forwarding                 enables the forwarding proxy mode, signing outbound request --enable-profiling                  switching on the golang profiling via pprof on /debug/pprof, /debug/pprof/heap etc --enable-security-filter            enables the security filter handler --forwarding-username value         the username to use when logging into the openid provider --forwarding-password value         the password to use when logging into the openid provider --forwarding-domains value          a list of domains which should be signed; everything else is relayed unsigned